tablelandnetwork/js-tableland/README.md

 - `bool`, `float4`, `float8`, `numeric`
 - `uuid`, `json`

-> Warning: The above list is tentative and incomplete; the accepted types are still not well defined at the spec level.
+> Note: The above list is tentative and incomplete; the accepted types are still not well defined at the spec level.

 ```typescript
 import { createTable } from "@textile/tableland";